kb5991/17agency/README.md

 ## Introduction

 This website is created to showcase the business and portfolio works of the creative styling agency; Seventeen Agency.
 The purpose of this website is to target industry professionals looking for an agency to aid them with fashion styling, hair and makeup, photography and creative direction for any projects from editorial to digital.
 Visitors are met with informative headings at the top of the page, directing them to various pages to learn more about the agency, from an about page to a vibrant portfolio of previous works, to a contact page for any enquiries.
 Below, the footer links to the agency's external social media pages for further browsing.
 The website has been designed responsively, to work effectively on all device sizes and with a minimal design to ensure ease of navigation and to be aesthetically pleasing to the eye.

 ## User Experience

-### Business Goals:
+### Business Goals

 1. To convey Seventeen Agency's company directive to visitors and introduce business for potential clients.
 2. To showcase the type of work that Seventeen Agency does by updating the portfolio frequently to keep existing and potential clients up to date.
 3. To build a rapport with clients with strong communication across all channels - via the website and social media pages.

-### User Goals:
+### User Goals

 1. To be able to easily navigate through the website through informative header and footer elements.
 2. To be able to easily learn about Seventeen Agency, what it does and how can it help improve your own or business needs.